Woltemade Cross for Bravery, Gold: Description

 The Woltemade Cross for Bravery, Gold is a neck decoration and consists of the convex cross, a gold rosette and, for evening dress, a miniature cross identical to the obverse design of the neck badge.
 The neck badge would be worn pendent from the ribbon around the neck.
 The rosette would be worn on the left lapel of a jacket or as a brooch by ladies.
 When worn on uniform, the rosette would be attached to the ribbon bar.

-The Cross is silver-gilt and is 38 millimetres in diameter.
+The Cross is silver-gilt and is 38 mm in diameter.
 It is struck in the form of a cross potent with a centre roundel bearing, in relief, a representation of Wolraad Woltemade on his horse saving a man from the sea.

 The reverse has the embellished South African Coat of Arms and the engraved serial number of the cross.

-The ribbon is 32 millimetres wide and dark blue with 4 millimetres wide orange edges.
+The ribbon is 32 mm wide and dark blue with 4 mm orange edges.
 Since the same ribbon is used for the Woltemade Cross for Bravery, Silver, the gold rosette would be worn on the ribbon bar when ribbons alone are worn.

 A bar, struck in gold and decorated with laurel leaves, could be awarded to denote a subsequent award.